 4. Do they show lacrosse games on TV?

-Entertaining as they are, lacrosse games are usually relegated to ESPN3.
-ESPN will sometimes show a Johns Hopkins vs. Maryland highlight on SportsCenter, and they’ll show softball tournaments and poker championships all weekend, but they’re missing out when it comes to lacrosse.
+Lacrosse games are relegated to ESPN3.
+ESPN will show a Johns Hopkins vs. Maryland highlight on SportsCenter and they’ll show softball tournaments and poker championships all weekend, but they’re missing out when it comes to lacrosse.

-5. How can a football team score a touchdown when there’s only 4 seconds left?
+5. How can a football team score a touchdown when there are only 4 seconds left?

 For Saints fans, that has to stink – like a plate of French-friend skunk, even.